 "The Emerald Group Publishing Limited has a long-standing commitment to support the research community via a number of methods including doctoral and research fund awards, benefiting both those at the outset of their academic careers and the more established researchers."

-The Emerald Research Grant Award will be awarded to individuals seeking support to conduct research in business librarianship.
-The funds may be used at the discretion of the award recipients.
-Award recipient must be an ALA member or at least one member of a collaborative team must be an ALA member.
-Recipients may be asked to present their findings at a public BRASS event within two years of receiving the award (at the discretion of the BRASS Executive Committee).
-Recipients will also be required to acknowledge the Emerald Research Grant when publishing or presenting their research.
+The Emerald Research Grant Award will be awarded to an individual seeking support to conduct research in business librarianship.
+The funds may be used at the discretion of the award recipient.
+An award recipient must be an ALA member or at least one member of a collaborative team must be an ALA member.
+The recipient may be asked to present their findings at a public BRASS event within two years of receiving the award (at the discretion of the BRASS Executive Committee).
+The recipient will also be required to acknowledge the Emerald Research Grant when publishing or presenting their research.

-One $5,000 award will be presented.
-The awards (check and citation) will be presented at the RUSA Awards Ceremony at the annual conferences each year.
-Recipients will be required to attend the RUSA Awards Ceremony.
+One $2,500 award will be presented.
+The award (check and citation) will be presented at the RUSA Awards Ceremony at the annual conferences each year.
+The recipient will be required to attend the RUSA Awards Ceremony.

 Submission of Proposals